 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
-If either of these conditions exist, do not administer the vaccine.
+If either of these conditions exist, do not administer the vaccine and discard the vial.

 Administer CYFENDUS intramuscularly.

 Do not mix CYFENDUS with any other product in the same syringe or vial.